How Lionel Messi Became A Footballer?

 In the world of football, Lionel Messi is a name that needs no introduction.
 The Argentine superstar has mesmerized fans around the globe with his incredible skills, agility, and goal-scoring prowess.
 But have you ever wondered how this footballing legend came to be?
-Let’s take a closer look at the journey of Lionel Messi and how he became the footballer we know today.
+Let’s take a closer look at the journey that led Lionel Messi to become one of the greatest footballers of all time.

 The Early Years: